M-earnest/docker_workshop/_sources/basics/introduction.md

 - Containers:
   - Emulate a whole operation system, which is isolated from the host system (including file system etc.)
   - Provide a mechanism to encapsulate environments and virtualized OS in a self-contained unit that can run anywhere, independant of the host OS
-  - containers are very lightweight and fast to start up or modify
+  - containers are very lightweight and fast to start up, modify or transfer
   - each container gets its own isolated user space (Docker containers)

 <br>

-- Virtual Machines:
+- Virtual Machines (VM's):
     - emulate whole computer system (software+hardware)
     - run on top of a physical machine using a hypervisor
     - hypervisor shares and manages hardware of the host and executes the guest operating system
     - guest machines are completely isolated and have dedicated resources
+    - VM's are very heavy, difficult to transfer

 <br>